 - The use of tea tree oil should only be topical.
 It could be poisonous when ingested (4).
 Its use in humidifiers or for inhalation should be avoided since the aroma may sting and come across as uncomfortable for babies.

-- Dilute tea tree oil with a carrier oil, such as sweet almond oil, grapeseed, and jojoba oil, since undiluted tea tree oil may cause irritation (5).
+- Dilute tea tree oil with a carrier oil, such as sweet almond oil, grapeseed, and jojoba oil, since undiluted tea tree oil may cause skin irritation (5).

 - Perform a patch test before using the oil on a large area of skin.
 Apply the mixture of carrier oil and tea tree oil to a small part of the baby’s skin and wait for a day or two to see the signs of allergy like rashes and redness.